GoogleCloudPlatform/cloud-builders/gke-deploy/doc/deploying-with-cloud-build.md

 Container Registry.
 Then, the build calls the `gke-deploy` build step to create and deploy Deployment, Horizontal Pod Autoscaler, and Service configuration files to your GKE cluster.
-Finally, the build calls the `gsutil` build step to copy any base Kubernetes configuration files created by `gke-deploy` to your bucket.
-The files hydrated by `gke-deploy` are copied to your bucket via the `artifacts` field.
+Finally, the build calls the `gsutil` build step to copy suggested base Kubernetes configuration files created by `gke-deploy` to your bucket.
+The files expanded by `gke-deploy` are copied to your bucket via the `artifacts` field.

 ```bash